 The tiered rates are the same for commission-based brokerage and fee-based advisory client account holdings.
-However, for advisory accounts there are account type and program exceptions and the fees are rebated to clients.
+However, for advisory accounts there are account type and program exceptions and the fees are rebated to offset an advisory account platform fee.
 Please see the applicable Morgan Stanley ADV brochure for additional information.

+Revenue-sharing payments are in addition to the sales charges, annual distribution and service fees (referred to as "12b-1 fees"), applicable redemption fees and deferred sales charges, and other fees and expenses disclosed in the fund's prospectus fee table.
 Revenue-sharing payments are generally paid out of the fund's investment adviser, distributor or other fund affiliate's revenues or profits and not from the fund's assets.
 However, fund affiliate revenues or profits may in part be derived from fees earned for services provided to and paid for by the fund.
 Morgan Stanley does not receive any portion of these revenue-sharing payments through brokerage commissions generated by the fund.